awsdocs/amazon-cognito-developer-guide/doc_source/role-based-access-control.md

 }
 ```

 In this policy example, the `iam:PassRole` permission is granted for the `myS3WriteAccessRole` role\.
-The role is specified using the role's ARN\.
+The role is specified using the role's Amazon Resource Name \(ARN\)\.
 You must also attach this policy to your IAM user or role to which your user belongs\.
 For more information, see [Working with Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html)\.

 **Note**
 Lambda functions use resource\-based policy, where the policy is attached directly to the Lambda function itself\.
 When creating a rule that invokes a Lambda function, you do not pass a role, so the user creating the rule does not need the `iam:PassRole` permission\.
 For more information about Lambda function authorization, see [Manage Permissions: Using a Lambda Function Policy](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#intro-permission-model-access-policy)\.